Copyright 2008-2015 Nokia Networks

 self._should_have_same_values(dict1, dict2, msg, values)

-"""Logs the size and contents of the ``dictionary`` using given ``level``.
+"""Logs the contents of the ``dictionary`` using the given ``level``."""

-logger.write('\n'.join(self._log_dictionary(dictionary)), level)
+logger.write("\n".join(self._log_dictionary(dictionary)), level)

 if not dictionary:

-yield 'Dictionary is empty.'
+yield "Dictionary is empty."

 elif len(dictionary) == 1:

-yield 'Dictionary has one item:'
+yield "Dictionary has one item:"

 else:

-yield f'Dictionary size is {len(dictionary)} and it contains following items:'
+yield f"Dictionary size is {len(dictionary)} and it contains following items:"

 for key in self.get_dictionary_keys(dictionary):